Non-Markovian quantum processes: complete framework and efficient characterisation: Open quantum processes

-{\bf Open quantum evolution $\Leftrightarrow$ Process tensor.---} We use the term open quantum evolution (OQE) to describe a system $\s$ interacting with its environment $\e$, where the joint $\setx$ dynamics is driven by unitary evolution.
-As above, the system may be interrogated, interrupted, or manipulated at intermediary time steps by controls $\Ab_{k-1:0} = \{\A_{k-1} \dots \A_0\}$, which are simply \cptp~operations.
+We use the term open quantum evolution (OQE) to describe a system ${S}$ interacting with its environment ${E}$, where the joint ${S\mbox{-}E}$ dynamics is driven by unitary evolution, i.e., according to the Schr\"odinger equation.
+As above, the system may be interrogated, interrupted, or manipulated at intermediary time steps by controls $\mathbf{A}_{k-1:0} = \{\mathcal{A}_{k-1} \dots \mathcal{A}_0\}$, which are simply \textsc{cp}~operations.

 We can write the total dynamics as